graphql/composite-schemas-spec/spec/Section 1 -- Overview.md

   won't be exposed in the client-facing _composite schema_.

 - **Distributed Execution**: The _distributed GraphQL executor_ specifies the
-  core execution behavior and algorithms that enable fulfilment of a _GraphQL request_ performed against the _composite schema_.
+  core execution behavior and algorithms that enable fullfilment of a _GraphQL request_ performed against the _composite schema_.